Bills Digest No. 3, Bills Digests alphabetical index 2024-25

 MRCA

-• A new Additional Disablement Amount will be introduced for veterans of Age Pension age or older with a high degree of incapacity (equivalent to the Extreme Disablement Amount under VEA).
+• A new Additional Disablement Amount will be introduced for veterans of Age Pension age or older with a high degree of incapacity (equivalent to the extreme disablement adjustment rate under VEA)

 • ‘Presumptive liability’ will be introduced.
-Liability for specified injuries or diseases can be determined as on a presumptive/automatic basis where they are known to have a connection with military service.
+Liability for specified injuries or diseases can be determined on a presumptive/automatic basis where they are known to have a connection with military service

 • VEA automatic granting of funeral benefits retained in the new MRCA.
-Automatic funeral allowance rates increased by $3,000 (compared to current VEA).
+Automatic funeral allowance rates increased to $3,000 (from $2,000).
 All service-related deaths entitled to higher MRCA funeral reimbursement rates (max. of $14,639.09)

 • Standardisation of allowance rates